baerengraben/ioBroker.swiss-weather-api/README.md

 Weather-Icons are reused from https://erikflowers.github.io/weather-icons/

 The SRG-SSR Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.

+**Be aware that this adapter only supports locations within Switzerland.**

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/
 1. Go to "My Apps" and create a new App.
 This will create a specific ConsumerKey and ConsumerSecret